LawsonMatthew/MarketMaker/README.md

 # MarketMaker

-Attempting to build a simple market making model to provide short-term liquidity for hyperliquid.
+Attempting to build a simple market making model to provide liquidity for hyperliquid dex.

 Inspired by @BeatzXBT and his SMM repo (https://github.com/beatzxbt/bybit-smm)